Craft Production → Mass Production → Lean Production,

 • Visual management and daily triage over periodic firefighting.

-• Why Skill Development Is Non-Negotiable for Lean Success
+Why Skill Development Is Essential for Lean Success

-Here’s the reality: Lean transformation fails without skilled people.
-You can map processes, install boards, and write SOPs—but if your team doesn’t understand why Lean works and how to apply it, the old habits return.
+Here’s the reality: Lean change doesn’t work without skilled people.
+You can map processes, set up boards, and write SOPs, but if your team doesn’t understand why Lean works or how to use it, old habits will return.
+To build Lean skills fast, try short interactive workshops where teams solve real work problems.
+Peer learning groups, where colleagues share and talk about recent improvements, also help build new habits and confidence with Lean tools from the start.

 Skill development matters because: